hdShang/arxiv-daily/docs/cs-RO/2025-06-11/papers/250609930v1-from-intention-to-execution-probing-the-generalization-boundaries-of.md

 ---
 layout: default
-title: From Intention to Execution: Probing the Generalization Boundaries of Vision-Language-Action Models
+title: "From Intention to Execution: Probing the Generalization Boundaries of Vision-Language-Action Models"
 ---

 # From Intention to Execution: Probing the Generalization Boundaries of Vision-Language-Action Models